 ARTICLE I: NAME

-This council shall be known as the Graduate Student Senate of the Graduate School of Arts and Sciences of Washington University and hereinafter be referred to as the Senate or GSS.
+This council shall be known as the Graduate Student Senate at Washington University in St. Louis and hereinafter be referred to as the Senate or GSS.

 ARTICLE II: PURPOSE

 The purpose of the Senate shall be to:

 - Represent and advocate for the interests of graduate students at Washington University in St. Louis to/with: